lipcseie/Data-Structures-and-Algorithms/README.md

 ## Disclaimer

-The content in this repository is for my educational purposes only, based on the tutorial provided by Teddy Smith.
-I do not own the original tutorial content.
-You can find the tutorial series [here](https://www.youtube.com/watch?v=IcDcNp8gZ7U&list=PL82C6-O4XrHf49SjEZWSa5DHN--ZRrcN_&index=1)
+The content in this repository is for my educational purposes only, based on the tutorial provided by Engineer Spock.
+You can find the tutorial [here](https://www.udemy.com/course/algorithms-data-structures-csharp/?couponCode=LEADERSALE24B)

 ## What's Inside